unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 ```
 or some other output mentioning how docker is not installed or running.
 If this happens, this means that docker desktop is not running.
 Ensure it is running and live by making sure you see this screen on docker desktop:
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/1a976ce3-7490-4a9a-a6cd-db6b86f499fe)
-4. run `docker volume prune`, this will remove preexisting docker image volumes that you may already have cached from previous builds.
+4. run `docker volume prune`, this will remove preexisting docker image volumes that you may already have from previous builds.
-5. run `docker compose -f docker-compose-prod.yaml build` for a prod environment.
+5. run `docker compose -f docker-compose-prod.yaml build` for a production environment.
 This will build the production builds of both the backend and frontend.
 This will pull docker containers related to rust, node, and postgres, and then copy the syphon code into it to build a full docker image with our backend and frontend.
 This command may take up to an hour to build depending on your depending on your internet connection and what images you may already have cached.
 Here is the output that will occur when you do this:
 ```
 aishanauman~/Desktop/capstone-project-3900h16bsyphon % docker compose -f docker-compose-prod.yaml build